+Corresponding author:

+Rudolf Winter-Ebmer Department of Economics Johannes Kepler University of Linz Altenbergerstr.
+69 4040 Linz Austria E-mail: rudolf.winterebmer@jku.at

-\Corresponding author: Rudolf Winter-Ebmer, Johannes Kepler University of Linz, Department of Economics; email: rudolf.winterebmer@jku.at.
-We would like to thank Matias Cortes, Jeff Smith, seminar participants at the Occupations, Skills, and the Labour Market Conference in Mannheim, the ECB Frankfurt, the Meeting of the EALE Ghent and the ESPE in Berlin.
-This research was funded by the Austrian Christian-Doppler Society, the Oesterreichische Nationalbank (Anniversery Fund, project number: 17391) and the ESRC Centre on Micro-Social Change at ISER (grant RES-518-28-001).
+^{} We would like to thank Matias Cortes, Jeff Smith, seminar participants at the Occupations, Skills, and the Labour Market Conference in Mannheim, the ECB Frankfurt, the Meeting of the EALE Ghent and the ESPE in Berlin.
+This research was funded by the Austrian Christian-Doppler Society, the Oesterreichische Nationalbank (Anniversary Fund, project number: 17391), the Linz Institute of Technology (LIT) and the ESRC Centre on Micro-Social Change at ISER (grant RES-518-28-001).